Mongolians in South Korea

-Mongolians in South Korea form the world's largest population of Mongolian citizens abroad.
+Mongolians in South Korea is a foreign group in South Korea.

 Population

 By 2003, there were already 20,000 Mongolians working in South Korea, making their population larger than the combined total of Mongolian Americans, Mongolians in Japan, and Mongolians in Europe.
 Five years later, their population had grown by 65% to an estimated 33,000 individuals, or 1.2% of the entire Mongolian population.
 The government of South Korea estimates that one out of every two urban households in Mongolia has a family member working in South Korea.

 According to South Korean government figures, 40% are residing in the country illegally; other estimates of the proportion of illegal migrants run as high as 70%.
 The ability of Mongolians to "pass" as Korean makes it easier for them than for other foreigners resident illegally to escape casual notice.
 The growth of the population has been so rapid that the Mongolian embassy in Seoul is largely unable to provide assistance to Mongolian residents; as a result, Mongolians have set up their own non-governmental organisations to provide mutual assistance, such as Dalain Salkhi ("Sea Breeze").